RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 To learn the community tested optimal settings please view either of the two rom compatibility lists located [here](https://docs.google.com/spreadsheets/d/1Sn3Ks3Xv8cIx3-LGCozVFF7wGLagpVG0csWybnwFHXk/edit) or [here]( https://docs.google.com/spreadsheets/d/1Wjzbu90l6eCEW1w6ar9NtfyDBQrSPILQL5MbRSpYSzw/edit?usp=sharing). (rom compatibility lists are a mess and all are in need of retesting).
 Do not accept these lists as 100% accurate as they are community maintained and with updates may change over time.
 There may be some inaccuracies so it is best just to use the lists as a general starting point.
 Some games listed as unplayable have with recent updates become playable and vice versa.
 The current default emulator is mupen64plus-auto which will attempt to select the correct graphics plugin for you, however for best results it is best to test each plugin for yourself on a per game basis.
 It is recommended that you confirm a game runs well with the standard low-res plugin before attempting to use the hi-res option.

-Each plugin should be set to the lowest resolution (CEA-1) through the runcommand menu.
-This will slightly increase performance.
-This can be scaled up for some games that perform really well like Mario kart and Super Mario 64 at your own discretion.
+Each emulator/plugin should be set to the lowest resolution (CEA-1 for most displays) through the runcommand menu.
+This will slightly increase performance by limiting the up-scaling.

 ## Notes on Audio
-The SDL audio plugin produces less audio drop out during lag and makes for an improved experience over the the OMX audio plugin.
-Previously, the SDL audio produced an audio crackling that was undesirable.
+The SDL audio plugin produces less audio drop out during lag and makes for an improved experience over the OMX audio plugin.
+Previously, the SDL audio plugin produced an audio crackling that was undesirable.
 With recent updates the audio crackle has been fixed so it is now fine to use SDL audio.
 To switch to the SDL audio plugin you should first update your mupen64plus emulator to the latest binary version.
 Then navigate to: ```/opt/retropie/configs/all/autoconf.cfg``` and make sure that ```mupen64plus_audio = "0"```

 As a side benefit from using SDL audio, save/load states will now function properly with mupen64plus.